TutsWiki/source/content/data-structures-algorithms/bucket-sort.md

 ```
 In this case, 7 buckets will be created.

-After the buckets are created our main motive is to assign elements in appropriate bucket.
+After the buckets are created our main motive is to assign elements in the appropriate bucket.

 ```
 min = 5